 A traditional approach for encrypting and decrypting

 That's a painful and not always secure set of tasks.
 You may see this list in multiple places.
-Are we rubbing it in to competitors the advantages of automated keys by Marpex Inc.?
+Are we rubbing it in to competitors the advantages of keyless encryption by Marpex Inc.?
 Yes!

 - Create a new key for every file or message to be made secure;